Different Kinds of Software Testing: The Ultimate Guide

 Testing everything at once can be overwhelming, especially with complex software.
 Start by understanding the core functionalities of your application.
 What are the most critical features that, if they failed, would significantly impact your users?
 Focus your initial testing efforts on these high-priority areas.
 This risk-based approach ensures that the most important parts of your software get the attention they deserve, minimizing the chance of major issues making their way to your users.

-Implement Test-Driven Development (TDD)
+Test-Driven Development (TDD) in Action

 Shifting testing left, or performing it earlier in the development cycle, can significantly improve code quality and reduce the cost of fixing bugs later on.
 Test-driven development (TDD) is a powerful technique where you write tests before you write the code.
 This might sound counterintuitive, but it forces you to think clearly about the desired behavior of your code upfront.
 You begin by creating specific test cases based on your requirements, and then you write the code necessary to pass those tests.
 This iterative process not only improves code quality but also ensures that testing is baked into the development process from the very beginning.